Identifying Native Plants

 If you do not know the name of the plant, but know the general area where you saw it you can use a search engine such as the one found on the California Native Plant Exchange website.
 This search engine may help you identify the plant and determine whether or not it is native to California, non-native and/or invasive, and whether or not it is propagated and available for garden use.
 Once you identify the species, you can access additional resources from this website, such as Cal Flora, Cal Photos, or the US Department of Agriculture’s Plant Database for even more information about the plant and whether or not any nurseries nearby actually sell the plant.

-If you already know the name of the species, you can access Cal Flora or Cal Photo directly by clicking on the links below:
+If you already know the name of the species, click a links below to learn more:

 Regional Plant Identification Sites: